 Compare top providers with bundling discounts

 - You’re likely to save with multipolicy discounts, or bundling discounts.

 - Consolidating policies might mean one bill each month, instead of several bills due on different days.

 - Discounts could apply more broadly, instead of being limited a to single policy.

 - Your insurer will be less likely to drop you after a claim.

 - You could save huge amounts on your deductible if there’s a disaster.
-For example, if a hurricane sweeps through and causes damage to your house and your vehicle, you may only have to pay the deductible on one or the other before your insurance cover costs.
+For example, if a hurricane sweeps through and damages your house and car, you may only have to pay the deductible on one or the other.

 - Bundling could make you ineligible for other discounts in the future.

 - A bundle deal might not work for certain types of insurance, such as rental properties or classic cars.

 - Bundling could eliminate areas of coverage you need, depending on the provider.